Tuscan Natural Harvest Dog Food receives the Advisor’s second-highest rating of 4 stars.

 When you consider the protein-boosting effect of the lentils, peas, flaxseed and alfalfa, this looks like the profile of a kibble containing a moderate amount of meat.

-Tuscan Natural Harvest is a plant-based dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 4 stars.
+Tuscan Natural Harvest is a grain-inclusive dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 4 stars.

 Tuscan Natural Dog Food